valhalla/valhalla/docs/algorithms.md

         for path in all_paths(adjacency_list, s, t),
         key=lambda prob, path: prob)

-# Generate all paths from s to t.
-Can be ignored
+# Generate all paths from s to t recursively.
+You can safely ignore the implementation
 def all_paths(adjacency_list, s, t):
     if s == t: return [[]]
     paths = []